u-khan-dev/u-khan-dev/README.md

 - 👋 Hi, I’m Umar Khan, an actual data analyst and a self-taught software development enthusiast/hobbyist.
 - 👀 I’m interested in web design/development as well as general software development (C/C++/C#, Python, Java).
-- 🌱 I’m currently learning Next.js, MERN, mongoDB, and more.
-- 💞️ I’m looking to collaborate on small web dev projects.
 - 📫 How to reach me...my email address is public - hit me up!

 <!---